 The broad strategies to achieve scope 3 GHG emissions reductions include:

-Reducing purchased electricity consumption to minimize transmission and distribution losses
+Reducing purchased electricity consumption to minimize transmission and distribution losses;

-Implementing on-site renewable energy projects
+Implementing on-site renewable energy projects; and

-Increasing diversion of nonhazardous solid waste
+Increasing source reduction and diversion of nonhazardous solid waste.